 One example is Oval Park in the Bronx.
 Pictured at left is the Williamsbridge Oval Recreation Center, that has a fully-equipped gym, a public computer room, a game room, classes, lockers, areas for meetings, and a reception desk.
 People work here today because Oval Park and its Recreation Center were built by the WPA in the 1930s.
 Not only that, its very existence helps other parts of the economy; for example, the makers and sellers of the exercise bikes, treadmills, and other fitness equipment; the pingpong, pool, knock hockey, and other gaming tables, the computers and networking equipment, and also businesses in the neighborhood because of all the people who visit the park.

 Furthermore, facilities such as these must be renovated from time to time, pumping hundreds of thousands or even millions of dollars into the real economy, the one where people work for a living: plumbers, electricians, construction workers, haulers, and so on.
 The images in this section show just a very small sample of real people doing real work in Oval Park and some other nearby parks, thanks to the New Deal.

-Of course the parks are not the only place in New York City with New Deal jobs carried forward into the 21st Century.
+Of course the parks are not the only place in the Bronx with New Deal jobs carried forward into the 21st Century.
 We also have a courthouse, at least two colleges, several post offices, libraries, and public schools; the Triborough and Whitestone bridges, the IND subway lines, the Henry Hudson and Hutchinson River Parkways, Orchard Beach, at least two public golf courses, the Arthur Avenue Market, a reservoir with New Deal gate houses, and tons of infrastructure.
 And that's just in the Bronx!